nicklafferty/craftycody/content/life/how-to-actually-clean-a-ceramic-pan.md

 I used grapeseed oil, spread it all over the pan, and heated it on med-low till it smoked.
 After it cooled a bit, I wiped it out.

 That helped repair some of the non-stick coating.
 Admittedly, it isn't perfect, but it's better than where it was.

+I hope this helps someone else!
+It can be frustrating when you think you found a solution that works for everyone, but not for you.